 Physiotherapy is the cornerstone of conservative care for sciatica.
 Treatment should be tailored to the specific cause of the sciatic symptoms, and will include some form of physical exercises to be done regularly.
 These may be aimed at improving spinal mobility, strength, or endurance.
 Treatment may also include manual (hands on) therapy, supervised exercises, or pain-relieving techniques like acupuncture.

 An experienced physiotherapist can also consult on what activities are to be avoided while your symptoms are present, and teach you how to remain as active as possible without worsening your condition.
+They may also discuss Cognitive Behavioral Therapy (CBT) which can help manage chronic pain by training people to react differently to their pain.

 As well, a doctor may prescribe medications to help ease symptoms and allow you to function better while you work on rehabilitating your sciatica.
 These medications may include anti-inflammatories, pain relievers, or drugs specifically tailored to relieve nerve pain.